fieldtrip/website/tutorial/epilepsy.md

 #### Construction of the volume conduction model of the head

-We will use the defaced MRI, which has been realigned with the CTF system and resliced
+We will use the defaced MRI, which has been realigned with the CTF system and resliced.

     mri = ft_read_mri('mri_defaced.mat');

-Segment the brain compartment from the anatomical MRI and make the volume conduction model
+Segment the brain compartment from the anatomical MRI and make the volume conduction model.
+If you want, you could save the head model to disk.

     cfg = [];
     cfg.tissue = 'brain';